 Assign one of your event team members to your guests to check on them throughout the event.

-Tracking Guest Attendance
+Track Guest Attendance

 Keep a spreadsheet of your VIP guests separate from your general attendees.
 Luckily since we talked you into using a ticketing system, keeping track of guests will be a breeze unless you have specific things included for each guest.
 If you’re having trouble getting RSVP’s, have your team reach out one by one.

-Master Run-Of-Show (ROS) & Site Plan
+Master Run-of-Show (ROS) and Site Plan